Personal tools

 Most current industrial applications of AI are based on supervised learning for problems such as image recognition and consumption prediction.

-Based on the various QML concepts that have been proposed, we can predict - in some cases potentially exponential - speedups for some of the most popular algorithms in the field, including "support vector machines" and certain types of neural networks.
+Based on the various Quantum ML concepts that have been proposed, we can predict - in some cases potentially exponential - speedups for some of the most popular algorithms in the field, including "support vector machines" and certain types of neural networks.

 Dimensionality reduction techniques are another type of dimensionality reduction.
 These techniques represent our raw data in a more compact form while preserving most of the features.
 At this stage, the scientist pointed out how quantum computing would play a role in determining certain global features in data sets rather than individual details.

-Research areas related to quantum AI include but are not limited to the following topics:
+The Research areas relevant to Quantum AI include but are not limited to the following topics:

 • Quantum machine learning